d-otis/jp-jekyll/_posts/2023-10-01-teenage-lobster-monster.md

 Director: John Paul Ward

-I WAS A TEENAGE LOBSTER MONSTER! was created for a 1950's horror movie trailer contest at The Massacre film festival in Chicago.
+🏆 This trailer won top prize for the "1950's Horror Movie Trailer Contest (2023)" at [The Massacre](https://www.facebook.com/terrorintheaisles) film festival in Chicago.